BroncoSpace-Lab/scales-hardware/docs/FlatSat_Development.md

 Ideally we can get F Prime up and running in the next week or so, that way we can use it for real-time data transmission between boards instead of just copying over files over ethernet.

 ## Future FLATSAT Plan
-After viewing the full capabilities of our chosen FPGA, we are currently comparing two different hardware architectures for our SCALES system:
+After viewing the full capabilities of our chosen FPGA, we are currently comparing three different hardware architectures for our SCALES system:

 ### Architecture 1
 Architecture 1 has sensors attached to the **flight computer**.